Thank you so much for being Santa to one of our many Super Snooties.

 There are so many amazing Super Snooties, we know you will find one whose story connects with you!

-Click on the name of your favorite Super Snooty and it will take you to their 2023 Christmas Amazon Wish list!
+Click on the name of your favorite Super Snooty and it will take you to their Amazon Wish list!

 .

 Nimzy was born with a rare spinal cord deformity that has caused paralysis.
-Nimzy is almost six years old and has been in our forever foster program since she was a six week old puppy.
+Nimzy is almost 7 years old and has been in our forever foster program since she was a six week old puppy.
+Nimzy now resides in Texas with her Foster Mama Sarah and they have big adventures in the Lone Star State!

 Nadya came into our program years ago, after months of living as a feral dog in our community.
 Her forever foster was actually the person who saved her, working tirelessly for months to be able to catch her.
 It took Nadya such a long time to acclimate to being a “pet”.
 Because of this and her anxiety, we knew she would remain in our program as a forever foster.